01 of 06

 Continue to 6 of 6 below.

 - Use a roof rake during heavy snow: As mentioned earlier, ice dams happen quickly after a heavy snow because of the insulating properties of snow.
 Removing at least the lower 4 feet of snow from the roof edge, using a roof rake, can help prevent ice dams from forming.
-A roof rake is like a shovel that is turned on its side and has a very long handle, allowing you to safely pull snow off the roof while on the ground.
+A roof rake is like a shovel that is turned on its side and has a very long handle, allowing you to pull snow off the roof while on the ground safely.
 Never get onto a roof to remove snow.

 - Calcium chloride or ice melt product: If you have an ice dam forming, you can apply calcium chloride or similar product to the ice.
 (Forget any advice you may have heard about putting salt in pantyhose; it does not work well, takes a lot more salt, and results in the pantyhose ripping apart).